krfdoc/krfdoc.github.io/_posts/2022-11-08-change_hostname.md

 hostname NEW_NAME_HERE
 ```

-This will only change the hostname until next reboot.
+This will only change the hostname until the next reboot.
 To change permanently edit each of these files one by one:

 ```terminal